 Do you want your student or community group (of any age--preschool through high school) to learn more about the library?
 Would you like to arrange a library tour or a visit from a librarian?
 We love doing visits and hosting tours (provided that we have enough notice to fit them into the schedule).

-Please contact our children's librarian Kelsey at email@example.com or by phone at 781-834-5535 to learn more or find a time to meet.
+Please contact our children's department at firstname.lastname@example.org or by phone at 781-834-5535 to learn more or find a time to meet.

 Helpful Links for Parents & Teachers